Begin a Family Advent Dinner Tradition This Year

-My parents host weekly Sunday dinners on each of the four Sundays of Advent.
-This tradition began about the time I was finishing up my college degree and continues for them to this day.
+One of my favorite holiday memories in our Advent dinner tradition.
+This family tradition began years ago when my parents decided to host weekly Sunday dinners on each of the four Sundays of Advent.
+This meaningful tradition began in our family as I was finishing my college degree and I continue it to this day.

-My parents were intentionally slowing down and celebrating the season in a meaningful way.
-For several hours on each Sunday of Advent, they enjoyed an extended afternoon of relaxing together.
-Advent dinners were another great reason to gather together all of their children, who were slowly leaving the nest.
-And it worked.
+My parents begin this Advent dinner tradition as an intentional practice to slow down and celebrate the season in a meaningful way.
+For several hours on each Sunday of Advent, our family enjoyed an extended afternoon of relaxing together.

-As our first Christmas in Raleigh approached, my kids began to create guest lists.
-We were a bit surprised.
-We had only lived in the area for 4 months, but they never even questioned the continuation of this tradition.
+As our first Christmas in Raleigh approached, my kids began to create guest lists for our Advent dinners.
+We were a bit surprised (and glad) that they never even questioned the continuation of this tradition.

 Our first Advent dinner took place on foldable tables and a random assortment of chairs from around the house because we didn’t have a dining table.